canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

-..
-NOTES
-..
-Need to test these steps in the next session due to livepatch reporting
-.. "upgrade required on 24/6" - need to check what the warning message will be.

-..
-AIM
-.. - Demonstrate the value of Ubuntu Pro for all users (free or paid).
-.. - Encourage people to use/explore it.
-.. - Help them understand how it benefits them.

 Exploring your system's security with Pro
 *****************************************

-Whether you're running a newer Ubuntu LTS release, or you're on a version at the end of its standard support period, you are probably curious about the security support that Ubuntu Pro can provide.
+Whether you're running the latest Ubuntu LTS release, or a release at the end of its standard support period, you are probably curious about the security services that Ubuntu Pro provides.

-In this tutorial, we will set up a virtual machine (VM) and use it to explore some of the security-related services and commands available to all users.
-We will see how you can use them to keep your system safer and more secure.
+In this tutorial, we will set up a virtual machine (VM) and use it to explore some of the security-related services and commands available to all users, and see how they can be used to keep your system safer and more secure.

 ..
 Why we use Multipass + command to install it
 .. include:: ./common/install-multipass.txt